-As part of its Utilization Management program, Verda Healthcare will conduct concurrent reviews of inpatient admissions and certain outpatient services for duration of stay, level of care reviews, and other medical necessity reviews.
+As part of its Utilization Management program, Verda Healthcare and its delegated entities will conduct concurrent reviews of inpatient admissions and certain outpatient services for duration of stay, level of care reviews, and other medical necessity reviews.
 As required in their Verda Services Contracts, network providers will be asked to cooperate with such concurrent reviews and the other Verda Healthcare Utilization Management programs described above.